oakes/java-assignments/4.3-paging/README.md

 ## Requirements

+* Parse the CSV file into an `ArrayList<Person>`.
-* Create a GET route for `/` and make a template for it that simply displays the name of each person in the `ArrayList<Person>`.
-* Make it only display the first 20 names.
+* Create a GET route for `/` that simply lists the names of each person in `ArrayList<Person>`.
+It should only display 20 names, and should have a "Previous" and "Next" button at the bottom *only if necessary* (don't show the "Previous" button on the first page, and don't show the "Next" button on the last page).
-* Add a link to the bottom called "Next" which loads the same page but with a "offset" parameter that causes it to load the *next* 20 names, like this: `/?offset=20`.
+  * The `/` route should take an "offset" parameter like this: `/?offset=20`.
 * Create another GET route called `/person` which displays all the data about a single person.
 It should take a GET parameter which is the id for that person, like this: `/person?id=1`
 * Make all the people shown on the main page link to their `/person` page, so I can click on their names for additional information.
-* Optional: Make the main page and the person page display the data in an HTML table.

 ![screenshot 1](screenshot1.png)
 ![screenshot 2](screenshot2.png)